vaclavhanzl/prak/README.md

 If you want to enjoy python and pytorch a bit more, you most likely want python's own package management and virtual environments.
 For scientific work, **conda** package manager might be better than **pip**.
 In the conda world, there are still many options.
 You likely do not want the huge Anaconda but rather the more free and modular conda forge.
-To get it working, you still have multiple options from which **mamba forge** (faster conda) looks quite good.
+To get it working, you still have multiple options from which [**mambaforge**](https://mamba.readthedocs.io/en/latest/installation.html) (faster conda) looks quite good.
 With this general guidance, it is now easy to google your way.

 ## Details of Mac instalation
 To get python, you may first install [brew](https://brew.sh/).

 ## Details of Windows instalation
+It *should* work but we did not try yet.

 ## About the name
 Some Czech phonetitians call similar tools "nastřelovač" as these tools position phones and their time stamps